matias-vazquez/SistemasEmbebidos/LSE08/README.md

 4. Appendix A
    * Link to the GitHub repository with all the working codes for Parts I through IV of the laboratory.
-   * Link to a video showing your working code and explaining the indicated items for Parts I through IV.
+   * Link to a video showing your working code and explaining the indicated items for Parts I, II and III.